ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 For usage, check `man zbarimg`

 > Include possible commands you used to be able to verify the QR code against the test certificate.
-Include screenshot from the final working command.
+Include a screenshot from the final working command.

 More information

 * Official sample in [kanta.fi](https://www.kanta.fi/documents/20143/120102/mallitodistus_eu-rokotustodistus.pdf/f107fdfc-bfbc-6e0f-0bac-da56fbe01722?t=1624341191059)

 #### Task 2.3.2.
 Creating your own DCCs (Not valid...)

 Primary signature algorithm in DCC is Elliptic Curve Signature Algorithm (ECDSA), by using P-256 parameters with combination of SHA256 hashing algorithm, as defined in the [HCERT specification(Electronic Health Certificate).](https://github.com/ehn-dcc-development/hcert-spec/blob/main/hcert_spec.md#332-signature-algorithm)
-In the first part of this task we already generated suitable keys and cerfiticate for this, by using *secp256r1* curve, which is [alias for NIST P-256/prime256v1.](https://tools.ietf.org/search/rfc4492#appendix-A)
+In the first part of this task we already generated suitable keys and certificate for this, by using *secp256r1* curve, which is [alias for NIST P-256/prime256v1.](https://tools.ietf.org/search/rfc4492#appendix-A)

-Use this corresponding key to sign some arbitrary data with `hc1_sign.py` program in a sample implementation.
+Use this corresponding key to sign some arbitrary data with the `hc1_sign.py` program in a sample implementation.
 Include certificate information.
 The output is base45 encoded data, same as QR code can contain.
-You can verify this again, by using `hc1_verify.py`, similarly than you have done earlier.
+You can verify this again, by using `hc1_verify.py`, similarly to what you have done earlier.
 Take a look for possible arguments of the program.

 > Include the command and output string, matching the private key and certificate you generated earlier.

 #### Task 2.3.3.
-What are the imaginary worst-case-scenarios for DCC, if root certificate, intermediate certificate(s) or end-entity certificate (yours) get leaked?
+What are the imaginary worst-case-scenarios for DCC, if the root certificate, intermediate certificate(s) or end-entity certificate (yours) get leaked?

 ## Task 3: Forged cipher (option 2, make this task instead of 2.2 and 2.3 for grade 3)